aniket-mish/distributed-ml-system/README.md

 kubectl create -f hello-world.yaml
 ```

-We can see the statuses.
+We can see the status of the pod.

 ```bash
 kubectl get pods